tharun200621/Auto-damage-vision/README.md

 - Hands-on experience with NumPy, Pandas, and Matplotlib
 - Understanding of data preprocessing and visualization workflows
 - Introduction to unsupervised learning via K-Means clustering
-- Prepared groundwork for regression, dimensionality reduction, and computer vision tasks in later weeks

 ---
 ### Week 1: Linear & Logistic Regression (Supervised Learning)